AztecProtocol/aztec-connect-bridges/README.md

 3. tests cover the full contract, there are no untested functions or lines.
 4. implementation of the Typescript `bridge-data.ts` class that tells a frontend developer how to use your bridge.
 5. an explanation of the flows your bridge supports should be included as `spec.md`,
-6. [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation of all the functions in all the contracts which are to be deployed on mainnet.
+6. [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation of all the functions in all the contracts which are to be deployed on mainnet,
-7. A deployment script to deploy the bridge with proper configuration
+7. a deployment script to deploy the bridge with proper configuration.

 Before submitting a PR for a review make sure that the following is true: